 - Diphenhydramine (Benadryl) to help soothe the itching

-- Medication for the pain, and/or topical steroids or steroids by mouth
+- Medication for the pain, and/or topical steroids or steroids by mouth to help cure the swelling and itching.

 - Antibiotics if the patient is suffering from cellulitis.
 All medications must be taken as directed and repeated diligently until the person has been cured.